Balldale, New South Wales

-Balldale is a town in the mid-southern part of the Riverina in New South Wales, Australia.
+Balldale is a village in the mid-southern part of the Riverina in New South Wales, Australia.
 It is about 15 km north-east of Corowa and about 18 km west of Brocklesby.

-Balldale was established when the large farm holding of the Quat Quatta Estate was sub-divided in the early 1900s.
+Balldale was established when the large farm holding of the Quat Quatta Estate was sub-divided in the early 1900s, and named in honour of local politician Richard Ball (1857–1937).

 Balldale Post Office opened on 1 June 1905.

 The Balldale Hotel was built in 1905 by Albert Beard.

 Balldale Football Club

 Balldale FC commenced played in the following Australian Rules Football competitions in 1906, in the green and black colours initially, before the club eventually folded in 1977.